Log Analytics query language recommendations for Summarise and Join operators

 | extend Duration = LogoffTime - LogonTime

-- If you don’t use equality expressions in Join operators, either in saved searches or in alerts:
+- If you do not use equality expressions in Join operators, either in saved searches or in alerts:

 - No action is required.